okor/LEMPress/README.md

 Strategy
 =====
   LEMPress strives to get the highest performance possible while keeping stability and security in mind.
-That's why instead of using the latest PHP build from a PPA or source, it uses good ol' dependable core Ubuntu repos.
-That also means LEMPress uses fast cgi instead of the faster fpm, again for stability and security.
-The same goes for Nginx and MySQL versions.
-Like your best friend, you can count on LEMPress.
+All packages come straight from official Ubuntu repositories, which makes updating packages much easier.

 About the Stack
 ==========